nymkappa/udacity-datastructure-nanodegree/P2/explanation_3.md

 # Complexity

-The bottleneck is this implementation is quicksort(), which gives a time complexity of O(nlogn) and a space complexity of O(logn).
+The bottleneck is this implementation is quicksort(), which gives a time complexity of O(nlogn) and a space complexity of O(n) in the worst scenario.